gayu-thri/obsidian/Gayu's Learnings/LLM/Summarization.md

 - Abstract - Interprets the document
 	- Paraphrases and gives a short summary
 - Extractive - Directly from document
-	- Gets the important points alone using scoring function
+	- Gets important points alone directly from summary - using scoring function